 (b) Mr. Simon Wilkinson was the Managing Director and Chief Executive Officer (CEO) of the Company throughout the year ended 31 March 2019 and up to 23 June 2019.
 In this capacity he was charged with the responsibility of managing the Company's day-to-day operations.
 Dr. John Lambert was appointed as CEO effective from 24 June 2019.
+Dr. Lambert was appointed as a Director of the Company on 6 February 2020.
 Remuneration policies and practices for the CEO are set out below.